dwarvesf/brainery/changelog/2022-dwarves-summit-engineering-a-good-time.md

 ### Road to Olymwibu
 A 4-team game where teams choose multiple choice questions to answer across a range of topics to acquire points.
 Teams are also able to attack, steal, and double-down on points.

-Teams who answer incorrectly would have to drink 🍺.🍺..
+Teams who answer incorrectly would have to drink. 🍺🍺

 Whichever team has the most points wins the round.